akfgln/Calendar-Js/README.md

 - **User Authentication**: Add authentication to allow different users to have their own calendars.
 - **Drag and Drop Events**: Implement drag-and-drop functionality for moving events between dates.
 - **Additional Views**: Include weekly views and a more detailed daily agenda view.
+- **Event Recurrence**: Add support for recurring events, such as weekly meetings or yearly anniversaries.

 ## License